 But the coronavirus pandemic has offered us simpler and more persuasive evidence for the “less is more” revelation: now that the world is essentially on pause, the environment is recuperating.
 Air pollution is down in China and the United States.
 Venice’s respite from tourism and motorboat traffic is revitalizing the ecosystems in its canals.
 Over Antarctica, the O-Zone is actually closing back up!
-So after fifty years of “activism” and “innovation” and green this and hybrid that and electric this and solar that and biodegradable this and wind that, a mere two months of human beings simply staying in their homes and leaving the world the fuck alone, has yielded the kind of environmental progress many of us never thought we’d see in our lifetimes.
+So after fifty years of “activism” and “innovation” and green this and hybrid that and electric this and solar that and biodegradable this and wind that, a mere two months of human beings simply staying in their homes and leaving the world alone, has yielded the kind of environmental progress many of us never thought we’d see in our lifetimes.

 Is this to say that renewable energy is a non-starter or is unnecessary?
 Of course not, and, contrary to the critiques of Planet‘s detractors, the film doesn’t really make that case either (nor does it call for population control).
 Rather, it suggests that green energy will not, as many Green capitalists claim, be a silver bullet that will allow us to maintain our current lifestyles without harming the planet in ways that endanger both the ecosystem itself and our place within it.
 In other words, even if we do implement this Green revolution we’ve been promised for five decades, we’re still going to have to do less – eat less, drive less, make less, buy less – if we’re serious about leaving our children with a livable planet.